Mark Stoops: Kentucky

 The 2018 season was a historic one for the Wildcats.
 Paced by Snell on offense and Josh Allen on defense, they snapped a 31-year losing streak to Florida, finishing 9-3–only the fourth time in school history that the Wildcats have won at least nine games.
-Kentucky defeated Penn State in the Citrus Bowl on January, 1st, 2019 giving the Wildcats their first 10-win season since 1977, and only their third in school history.
+Kentucky defeated Penn State in the Citrus Bowl on January 1, 2019, giving the Wildcats their first 10-win season since 1977, and only their third in school history.
 Stoops was named SEC Coach of the Year, the first time a Kentucky coach had won the award since Jerry Claiborne in 1983.

 The 2019 season was one of overcoming adversity.
-After a 2-3 start in which they lost all of their Quarterbacks to injury, Kentucky turned to Wide Receiver Lynn Bowden Jr. to take over at QB.
-With a revamped offense focused on the running game, the Wildcats finished the Regular Season 7-5 routing Louisville 45-13 on Senior Day.
-Kentucky capped the season with a thrilling win over Virginia Tech in the Belk Bowl, as the Wildcats scored the winning touchdown with 15 seconds remaining for an 8-5 finish.
+After a 2–3 start in which they lost all of their quarterbacks to injury, Kentucky turned to wide receiver Lynn Bowden Jr. to take over at quarterback.
+With a revamped offense focused on the running game, the Wildcats finished the regular season with a 7–5 record routing Louisville 45–13 on Senior Day.
+Kentucky capped the season with a thrilling win over Virginia Tech in the Belk Bowl, as the Wildcats scored the winning touchdown with 15 seconds remaining for an 8–5 finish.

 The 2020 season, affected by the COVID-19 pandemic, saw Kentucky play a 10-game, All-SEC regular-season schedule.
-The high point was a 34-7 win at Tennessee their first win in Knoxville since 1984.
-Despite a 4-6 record, Kentucky was still invited to a bowl game, specifically the 2021 Gator Bowl against No. 24 NC State.
-Stoops led Kentucky to victory in the Gator Bowl 23-21, making it three straight bowl victories for the team.
+The high point was a 34–7 win at Tennessee their first win in Knoxville since 1984.
+Despite a 4–6 record, Kentucky was still invited to a bowl game, specifically the 2021 Gator Bowl against No. 24 NC State.
+Stoops led Kentucky to victory in the Gator Bowl 23–21, making it three straight bowl victories for the team.